kintohub/kintohub-docs/docs/kintoblocks.md

 The **Search bar** in KintoBlocks is intuitive and easy to use.
 The Search yields the lists of KintoBlocks created by **workspace members** and **publicly** shared on the platform.
 Search is especially helpful for developers looking for reusable KintoBlocks so that they can focus only on building unique components necessary for their application.

-   { TODO : Add GIF video of searching a "Helloworld KintoBlock" }
+   {TODO: Raven Add GIF video of searching a "HelloWorld KintoBlock" }

 ### Quick Menu